groundh0g/moreoncode.com/books/codecamps/ch01-brief-history.md

 Microsoft’s first attempt to address the performance needs of game developers was WinG, the predecessor of the DirectX APIs that we know today.
 DirectX provides a set of APIs, separate from the standard Windows APIs, to access hardware devices.
 These APIs, and their underlying device drivers, are highly optimized for performance.

 While DirectX provides game developers with a means to write high-performance games that run within the Windows environment, it’s not the easiest API in the world to master.
 A veteran game developer can do amazing things with DirectX, but it can be a little intimidating to folks who are new to game programming.
-XNA Game Studio and the XNA Framework mask that complexity, allowing game developers to focus on their game’s content and game play.
+XNA masked that complexity, allowing game developers to focus on their game’s content and game play.

 ## What Is Managed Code?